Jacob Lestschinsky: Life

 Born near Kyiv, he received a traditional Jewish education.
 As a teenager, he was deeply moved by Hebrew writer Ahad Ha'am.
 After university study in Switzerland for a decade, he returned to Russia in 1913.
 He was involved in various Zionist and socialist political activities, such as the Zionist Socialist Workers Party.

 After being imprisoned in the aftermath of the October Revolution, he left Russia in 1921 for Berlin.
 There he was a correspondent for the New York Yiddish daily Forverts, a role he continued for more than 40 years.
-He left Germany for Warsaw in 1934, emigrated to the United States in 1938, and finally to Israel in 1959.
-And Lestschinsky jacob sent a dispatch to Forward which was published in the New York Times on March 26, 1933; in it he said: "The Hitler regime flames up with anger because it has been compelled through fear of public foreign opinion to forego a mass slaughter of Jews.
+Lestschinsky sent a dispatch to Forward which was published in the New York Times on March 26, 1933, in which he said: "The Hitler regime flames up with anger because it has been compelled through fear of public foreign opinion to forego a mass slaughter of Jews".

+Lestschinsky left Germany for Warsaw in 1933 where he continued to work as Europe correspondent for the Forverts.
+After being refused entry by the Polish authorities after a holiday trip he emigrated with his wife and daughter to Switzerland and then to the United States in 1938, and finally to Israel in 1959.

 YIVO

-He was a founding member of YIVO (Institute for Jewish Research) in Vilna (then in Poland), starting its Section for Economics and Statistics.
+He was a founding member of YIVO (Institute for Jewish Research) in Vilna (then in Poland), starting its Section for Economics and Statistics which was based in Berlin.
 He also edited the Bleter far yidisher demografye, statistik, un ekonomik, which appeared in Berlin from 1923 until 1925, and the Economic-Statistical Section publications Ekonomishe shriftn and Yidishe ekonomik.